I’m Courtney Tait—writer, editor, and blogger.

 5. I love vintage furniture, patio gardens, and interior design.
 My home is my haven.

 6. Friendships are a big part of my world.
 I spend a lot of time listening, talking, laughing, and keeping in touch with the people I love.
-This is one of the greatest gifts life has given me.

 7. The wildest place I’ve ever visited is Varanasi, India.
 I wrote about the experience here.